Feature photo: Gaybo – shocked by the stealing of our Christmas hamper 38 Christmases ago.

 Gay Byrne was the only one who was right, of course!

-Looking back it should not have been a surprise but very few people wished to stop to buy our raffle tickets.
-Those who did suggested we use open buckets and just take donations.i
+Looking back it should not have been a surprise, but very few people wished to stop to buy our raffle tickets.
+Those who did, suggested we use open buckets and just take donations.

-I was hardly in the door of my workplace, on that December Wednesday morning, when an ashen faced Eddie O’Neill, our hamper custodian, called.
-Eddie was a good friend of ours who pioneered tandem cycling for blind and visually impaired here.
-Shaken, Eddie told me of how a thief and broken into his van in his front garden and stolen our hamper.
+I was hardly in the door of my workplace, on that December Wednesday morning, when an ashen-faced supporter, our hamper custodian, rushed in to tell me of how a thief and broken into his van in his garden and stolen our hamper.

-To this day I’m not sure if I even stopped to sympathies with Eddie and ask him if he was alright?
+To this day I’m not sure if I even stopped to sympathies with our shocked supporter and ask him if he was Ok?
 My head was spinning in another direction.
 Let’s share this rotten Christmas bad luck story with the media and see what happens?

-I rang Pat Leahy, then producer of RTE Radio’s Listen and See, the programme for and about the blind.
+I rang Pat Leahy, then producer of RTE Radio’s Listen and See, the programme “for and about the blind people”.
 Pat was on the case immediately.
-On hanging up the phone he walked out of his office and bumped straight into Gay Byrne.
+On hanging up the phone, he walked out of his office and bumped straight into Gay Byrne.
 Gaybo was about to go on air with his No.1 radio show and immediately agreed to spread the word.

 Gay told his hundreds of thousands of listeners about the mean festive season deed on blind sports people.

-Pat Leahy, and another RTE radio producer, Robbie Irwin (friend of our member Emanon Casey), told everyone in the RTE Radio Centre what had happened to our hamper.
-On air Larry Gogan, Ronan Collins and Mike Murphy, among others, told listeners of our sorry tale.
+Pat Leahy, and RTE radio presenter Robbie Irwin, told everyone in the RTE Radio Centre what had happened to our hamper.
+On air the late Larry Gogan, Ronan Collins and Mike Murphy, among others, told listeners of our sorry tale.